Who is the Dental Hygienist?

 - Uses the "RDH" designation which stands for Registered Dental Hygienist and assures patients that he or she has completed a nationally accredited dental hygiene education program

-- Successfully passed a state or regional clinical examination and a national written examination
+- Passed a state or regional clinical examination and a national written examination

 - Received a state license to provide preventive oral health care services and patient education